Save Our Safer Streets in Tower Hamlets

 What’s the issue?

-In the last year, changes to residential street layouts in Bethnal Green, Wapping and Brick Lane have reduced through traffic and made them safer, healthier and friendlier places to be.
+Since 2021, changes to residential street layouts in Bethnal Green, Wapping and Brick Lane have reduced through traffic and made them safer, healthier and friendlier places to be.
+Introduced as part of a scheme called “Liveable Streets”, these interventions are also commonly known as LTNs.
 In a borough where over 70% of residents don’t own a car, many people are finding their lives quietly transformed.
 Children can walk to school more safely, breathing cleaner air.
 Elderly and disabled people are coming out of their homes and using the new parklets and community spaces to chat with neighbours.
 And some are beginning to change their habits to walk more, get on a bike, or use public transport instead of driving.

 "There were lots of cars here, it was noisy and dangerous for vulnerable people.
 Look at it now!
 I want to keep it like this.
 It's precious, like a diamond." – Saciido